drone/docs/content/runner/vm/drivers/azure/_index.md

 By default we require client_id, client_secret subscription_id and tenant_id which is needed for create an the instance.

-You can create your own client_id and client_secret by going to the Azure portal and creating an application or use an existing one [here](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
-On your application page you can view the client id.
-Then you can add a new secret.
+You can create an application or use an existing one [here](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
+On your application `Overview` page you can view the client id.
+Then you can add a new secret under `certificates and secrets`.

 Find your tenant_id by going to the Azure portal [here](https://portal.azure.com/#view/Microsoft_AAD_IAM/TenantPropertiesBlade).

-Find your subsription_id by going to the Azure portal and selecting your subscription.
+Find your subsription_id by going to the Azure portal and selecting your subscription [here](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade).
 You will then need to add permissions to your application under IAM.
 You will need to add the Owner role to your application.

 # Pool Spec